 Variation Clause:

 This is a description of the job as it is constituted at the date shown.
 It is the practice of the academy to periodically examine job descriptions, update them and ensure that they relate to the job performed, or to incorporate any proposed changes.
-This procedure will be conducted by the Principal/Line Manager in consultation with the postholder
+This procedure will be conducted by the Principal/Line Manager in consultation with the postholder.

-In these circumstances it will be the aim to reach agreement on reasonable changes, but if agreement is not possible management reserves the right to make changes to the job description following consultation
+In these circumstances it will be the aim to reach agreement on reasonable changes, but if agreement is not possible management reserves the right to make changes to the job description following consultation.

 Flexibility Clause: